rm511130/Physna_Training/README.md

 # Workshop & Training Guide v1.1

 ## Overview
 This guide describes the features available to an End User of the Physna Enterprise Platform, a cloud-based 3D Geometric Search and Analysis solution enhanced by AI/ML.
-The intended audience includes anyone with access to a Physna Enterprise GUI environment who needs to:
+The intended audience includes anyone with access to a Physna Enterprise GUI environment who would like to:

 - upload models (CAD or SCAN files of parts or assemblies)
 - organize models in folders and projects